annefou/researchsoftwarehour.github.io/content/about.md

 project](https://nordic-rse.org) and
 [NordicHPC](https://nordichpc.github.io).

+[Anne Fouilloux](https://github.com/annefou) is a research software engineer with a background in theoretical computer sciences and atmospheric physics.
+She is now working at the [Department of Geosciences, University of Oslo](https://www.mn.uio.no/geo/english/) (Norway) for the [Nordic e-Infrastructure Collaboration (NeIC)](https://neic.no/) and leads the [NICEST2](https://neic.no/nicest2/) project.

 Together, we have decades of experience programming for science, mentoring, and teaching computing.
 We have seen a *crisis of computing*, where computing demands are increasing while there isn't a